mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 There are three striking observations to be made from the distribution of these coefficients:

-First, the most informative feature by far is the mean time between taps (especially in the 3x3 game, but also in the 4x4 game).
+1. The most informative feature by far is the mean time between taps (especially in the 3x3 game, but also in the 4x4 game).

-Second, the game score has practically no predictive power.
+2. The game score has practically no predictive power.
 It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well, with a negative coefficient - so memory score, having a coefficient near zero, is one of the least informative features in the list).

-Third As far as metrics of memory, the
+3. As far as metrics of memory, the

 I also found, troublingly, that